-- Information from internet-connected devices and services when using the Plume Command (Voice Assistant) service, such as technical data and usage information from the Google or Amazon device connected to a Customer Network.
+- Information from internet-connected devices and services when using the Plume Command (Voice Assistant) service, such as technical data and usage information from a Google or Amazon device connected to a Customer Network.
 Plume does not receive or process audio files.

-- Location information using MaxMind's GeoIP service
+- Location information use of MaxMind's GeoIP service

-- Personal information from publicly-available sources
+- Personal information from publicly available sources

 - Personal information from law enforcement and other government authorities (but only in rare cases)